-- additional piping:
+• additional piping;

-- instrumentation:

-- modification of the DCS system.
+- instrumentation; - modification of the DCS system.

 These modifications are illustrated in Fig. 3.
 The black lines show the common process setup.
 The coloured lines present the additional piping and instrumentation.
 Basically the raw hydrogen pipeline upstream of the PSA is connected to the PSA off-gas pipeline upstream of the PSA off-gas surge drum to take advantage of the buffer volume of the surge drum.
-In this pipeline a pressure control valve and associated isolation valves are installed to maintain the required PSA off-gas pressure in the header The pressure in the off-gas header is measured by an existing pressure transmitter and a pressure controller (PIC in Fig. 3) has to be added which is activated in case of significant reduction in the offgas pressure header.
-The PSA bypass line is equipped with a check valve to avoid any reverse flow of PSA off-gas to the raw Additional instrumentation includes a ment is mandatory.
-The reformer burners have to be checked due to the higher adiabatic flame temperature resulting from the combustion of raw hydrogen.
-In rare cases a replacement of the reformer burners might be required.
-This can be done during a turnaround together with the installation of the required plant modifications.
+In this pipeline a pressure control valve and associated isolation valves are installed to maintain the required PSA off-gas pressure in the header.

+The pressure in the off-gas header is measured by an existing pressure transmitter and a pressure controller (PIC in Fig. 3) has to be added which is activated in case of significant reduction in the offgas pressure header.
+The PSA bypass line is equipped with a check valve to avoid any reverse flow of PSA off-gas to the raw hydrogen system.

-Wobbe Index measurement device which is installed in the PSA off-gas line.
-Table of NOx emissions is low 1 shows the composition of raw hydrogen and PSA off-gas.
-The composition and as a result the lower heating value differ significantly so that the Wobbe Index measure-
+Additional instrumentation includes a Wobbe Index measurement device which is installed in the PSA off-gas line.
+Table 1 shows the composition of raw hydrogen and PSA off-gas.
+The composition and as a result the lower heating value differ significantly so that the Wobbe Index measurement is mandatory.